Cooking with Mamma C

 • 4 ½ cups hot water

-• 1 pound ditalini or other small pasta (from a box)
+• 1 pound ditalini or other small pasta (dried pasta, not homemade)

 • ⅓ cup freshly grated Parmesan cheese (plus more for serving)